navishwadhwa/navishwadhwa.github.io/README.md

 # Editing the site

-Here's a step-by-step guide to making modifications to the site, focused initially on adding typical content.
-You'll need a working Unix-like environment and working knowledge of Git, [Markdown](https://daringfireball.net/projects/markdown/syntax), HTML, and Unix commands.
+Here is a basic guide to making modifications to the site, focused on adding typical content.
+You'll need a working Unix-like environment and working knowledge of [Git](https://git-scm.com/){:target="_blank"}, [Markdown](https://daringfireball.net/projects/markdown/syntax){:target="_blank"}, [HTML](https://www.w3schools.com/html/){:target="_blank"}, and a few basic [Unix commands](https://mally.stanford.edu/~sr/computing/basic-unix.html){:target="_blank"}.
 You'll need a working Ruby installation, with gems for Jekyll, GitHub Pages, and their dependencies installed.
 For now, if you need help getting set up, ask someone who's already up and running.

 ## Clone the repository